watacoso/hlab/docs/_docs/ansible-instructions.md

 Before applying the cloud-init files of the table above, remember to change the following

 - `user-data` file:
-  - UNIX privileged user, `ricsanfre`, can be changed.
+  - UNIX privileged user, `watacoso`, can be changed.
-  - `ssh_authorized_keys` field for defaul user (`ricsanfre`).
+  - `ssh_authorized_keys` field for defaul user (`watacoso`).
 Your own ssh public keys, created during `pimaster` control node preparation, must be included.
   - `timezone` and `locale` can be changed as well to fit your environment.

 - `network-config` file: to fit yor home wifi network